CARPAL TUNNEL SYNDROME

 Ulnar Neuropathy (or Cubital Tunnel Syndrome)

-Compression of the ulnar nerve that occurs almost always at the elbow, but sometimes at the wrist.
+Compression of the ulnar nerve that occurs almost always at the elbow.
 Ulnar nerve entrapment can cause pain, numbness and tingling in the forearm and the fourth and fifth fingers (ring and little fingers).
 In severe cases, ulnar nerve entrapment can cause weakness in the hand and loss of muscle mass.

 Ulnar nerve entrapment at the elbow can occur when there is prolonged stretching of the nerve by keeping the elbow fully bent or when there is direct pressure on the nerve from leaning the elbow against a solid surface.
 Similar to the phenomenon of a person’s arm “going to sleep,” or “hitting your funny bone,” a pinched ulnar nerve can result in tingling, pain and numbness.